18F/development-guide/pages/recommended/intro.md

 If you're building a web site or application from scratch, you're probably doing it wrong.
 There are an uncountable number of open source tools at your disposal, from ready-to-use style frameworks to expansive code libraries, that can help you get your job done more easily while also serving as a common ground for other designers and developers.

-## Principals
+## Principles
-The opinions in this guide attempt to reflect 18f's core development principals of:
+The opinions in this guide attempt to reflect 18f's core development principles of:

 - **Accessibility**, for users first, developers as well.
 - **Open source**, for transparency and contribution.